 Advantages of doing this include:

-This Word document provides some helpful hints to installing, configuring and navigating documents which are in PDF (portable document format).
+This document (pdf 164kb) provides some helpful hints to installing, configuring and navigating documents which are in PDF (portable document format).
 The document is designed to provide students with ‘quick-start’ information.
 Those who require more detailed guidance can consult Adobe's site.
 Most Open University texts are supplied in PDF.
 To access them, the Adobe Reader program must be installed on your computer.